cbrennanpoole/Qualitative-Self/README.md

         2. Accepting the long - standing rules in place while also not waivering or making regular exceptions
     - Requests were honored; further improving the KPI most in-need of immediate improvement.
 7. Articulate expectations in a
-    - clear and
+    - Clear and
-    - concise manner.
+    - Concise manner.
 8. Develop efficient, near autonomous set of workflow processes to
     - Establishing more adaptive and accountable workforce with
         1. All-new customer service standards; the formula